reptalproject/reptalproject.github.io/Page_2_Pubs.md

 <h1 class="page-title">{{ page.title | escape }}</h1>

 ### Published Proceedings
 Danish, J., Stiso, C., Nicholas, C., Hmelo-Silver, C. E., Rogers, M. P., & Francis, D. C. (2020). *What, how, and why do elementary teachers think about using representations in their science teaching?.* In Gresalfi, M. and Horn, I. S. (Eds.), The Interdisciplinarity of the Learning Sciences, 14th International Conference of the Learning Sciences (ICLS) 2020, 4 (1934-1941).
 Nashville, Tennessee: International Society of the Learning Sciences.
+Retrieved from [https://repository.isls.org//handle/1/6476](https://repository.isls.org//handle/1/6476)

 ### Presentations